reymond-group/smilesDrawer/docs/basic/README.md

 ## Advanced

-For a complete tour of the many entrypoints of SmilesDrawer - including the unreachable, the obscure, and the possibly deprecated - see:
+For a complete tour of the many entrypoints of SmilesDrawer - including the unreachable, the obscure, and the probably deprecated - see:

 - <https://github.com/reymond-group/smilesDrawer/tree/master/docs/entrypoints.md>